21 Mar Top 10 WordPress Security Issues You Should Know in 2021

 However, if you spend money on good security, you can be assured that such incidents do not occur.
 The same extends to the cyber world as well, where theft is much more commonplace.
 If you run a website and have tended to it for a long time, you know how much pain you’d feel if it was hacked.
-WordPress, one of the most commonly used content websites is one that tends to take a lot of hits because of poor management from the client end.
+WordPress, one of the most commonly used content websites, tends to take many hits because of poor management from the client end.

 We’ve created a list of the common WordPress security issues and have offered tips on how to fix them:

 Running a website is no easy task.
 Once you set it up, you’ve got to manage the same.
 When websites aren’t managed properly, disasters strike.

 There are two main reasons why website owners do not keep their sites up to date.
 One is because they feel that hackers would not target smaller sites.
 This is untrue because hackers prefer targeting smaller websites as they’re easier to get into.
 Another reason is incompatibility, as WordPress websites can break if updated.
 If done properly, they will add a layer of security.

 2. Not Using WP Reset and Emergency Security Script

 WP Reset and its Emergency Recovery Script are tools that any website owner should have in their arsenal.
 They are essential for situations when you can’t access your WP admin, encounter the white screen of death, or one of your plugins has caused a ruckus.

 That being said, let’s talk a bit more about them.
 Firstly, WP Reset is a plugin made to test, restore and reset your website.
 Anytime you make any changes, this plugin will take an automatic snapshot to ensure you can return to something if the change doesn’t turn out how you wanted it to.
 Furthermore, the snapshots give you a safety net because you can restore your website the way it was when that snapshot was taken.